 - Describe the characteristics of different kinds of information sources used in the scholarly research process (scholarly, popular, etc.) in order to use them effectively.

-- Utilize library catalogs and databases in order to find a variety of sources on their research topic.
+- Utilize the SLU Libraries Catalog and SLUth Search Plus in order to find a variety of sources on their research topic.

 - Assess the credibility and relevance of information sources in order to select appropriate resources for their research project.

-To make this the best possible experience for your students, we recommend that you
+To make this the best possible experience for students, we recommend that instructors:

-- Include your librarian partner’s contact information on your syllabus and online course space;
+- include their librarian partner’s contact information on their syllabus and online course space;

 Resources for Students